aklivity/streampay-demo/README.md

 The above command generates `dist` folder with all the necessary files to be hosted by Zilla API Gateway.

 ## Zilla API Gateway
 Zilla API Gateway hosts both app UI and APIs.
-Following endpoints are configured in `zilla.jon`
+Following endpoints are configured in `stack/conf/zilla.yaml`

 | Protocol | Method | Endpoint              | Topic                |
 |----------|--------|-----------------------|----------------------|